+The Department of Nursing ascribes to the College's Student Code of Conduct and Academic Integrity Policy.
 RCC prides itself on advancing qualified graduates; therefore, all instances of academic dishonesty will be considered serious violations of the Academic Honor Code.
+Students are asked to refer to Student Code of Conduct.
 All students must sign the integrity statement for graded assignments as outline in the course syllabus.

-By the submission of this assignment, I attest that I for llowed the College's Academic Honor Code, and I acknowledge that this represents my work!
-Student signature Date
+By the submission of this assignment, I attest that I followed the College's Academic Honor Code, and I acknowledge that this represents my work!

+- - Student signature Date

-6.4 Withdrawal/ Dismissal:
+6.5 Withdrawal/ Dismissal:

-- Students are expected to review and adhere to the College's withdrawal policy and procedure. - Withdrawal from a nursing or co-requisite course constitutes a withdrawal from the Nursing Program. - Students are to review the College calendar for the last day to withdraw from a class without penalty. - Students withdrawing after the official withdrawal date should review the RCC College Catalog & Student Handbook regarding the recorded grade of WF (withdrew failing), which is computed as a failing grade on the official institution transcript per the institution's policy. - Nursing faculty may advise students failing to meet nursing course, laboratory, clinical or program objectives and requirements, to withdraw from the course before the last day to withdraw to avoid receiving the grade of "WF" as assigned by the College. - The student opting not to withdraw before the official withdrawal date assumes full responsibility for the resulting grade and acknowledges withdrawal, for any reason, after the published date will result in a grade WF Withdrew Failing, which is computed as a failure and recorded on the official institution transcript per the institution's policy (RCC Catalog & Student Handbook).
+- Students are expected to review and adhere to the College's withdrawal policy and procedure. - Withdrawal from a nursing or co-requisite course constitutes a withdrawal from the Nursing Program. - Students are to review the College calendar for the last day to withdraw from a class without penalty. - Nursing faculty will advise students failing to meet nursing course, laboratory, clinical or program objectives and requirements.
+(See the RCC Catalog & Student Handbook)).

-6.5 Administrative Withdrawal:
+Administrative Withdrawal:

-- An Administrative Withdrawal shall occur when a student fails to adhere to the criteria outlined in course syllabi and/or RCC Catalog & Student Handbook. - An instructor may execute an Administrative Withdrawal if class attendance as described in the course syllabus or attendance records indicate there is a lack of participation by the students.

-- An instructor may execute an Administrative Withdrawal for a student if reasonably assured that the student does not intend to pursue the learning activities of the class due to excessive absences, lack of effort or participation or other good cause. - An instructor may execute an Administrative Withdrawal when a student completes the minimum objectives stated for a class or transfers to another class.
-(RCC Catalog & Student Handbook). - Nursing faculty will administratively withdraw a student failing a nursing course; failing to meet course, laboratory, clinical or program objectives and requirements; and/or with unsatisfactory or unsafe clinical practice occurrences. - A student administratively withdrawn for unsatisfactory or unsafe clinical practice will be dismissed from the program and not permitted to complete any other nursing courses with a clinical component in the current semester. - A student administratively withdrawn for unsatisfactory or unsafe clinical practice will not be considered for readmission.
+- An Administrative Withdrawal shall occur when a student fails to adhere to the criteria outlined in course syllabi and/or See the RCC Catalog & Student Handbook). - An instructor may execute an Administrative Withdrawal if class attendance as described in the course syllabus or attendance records indicate there is a lack of participation by the students. - An instructor may execute an Administrative Withdrawal for a student if reasonably assured that the student does not intend to pursue the learning activities of the class due to excessive absences, lack of effort or participation or other good cause. - An instructor may execute an Administrative Withdrawal when a student completes the minimum objectives stated for a class or transfers to another class.
+(See the RCC Catalog & Student Handbook) - Nursing faculty will administratively withdraw a student failing a nursing course; failing to meet course, laboratory, clinical or program objectives and requirements; and/or with unsatisfactory or unsafe clinical practice occurrences. - A student administratively withdrawn for unsatisfactory or unsafe clinical practice will be dismissed from the program and not permitted to complete any other nursing courses with a clinical component in the current semester. - A student administratively withdrawn for unsatisfactory or unsafe clinical practice will not be considered for readmission.

-6.6 Privacy and Folder Review
+6.7 Privacy and Folder Review